Which Vitamin B12 is Most Readily Absorbed?

 B12 with Cyanocobalamin

 Most B12 supplements contain cyanocobalamin.
-This form does not naturally occur in living organisms but has the advantage of being very stable.
+This form does not naturally occur in living organisms but has the advantage of being highly stable.
 However, this stability has a downside.
-To be used by the body, the cyano part must first be removed, and then the cobalamin must be converted into the active forms of vitamin B12: methylcobalamin and adenosylcobalamin.
-These steps are not always efficient, especially in older people, those with stomach issues, or those using antacids.
+To be used by the body, the cyano part must first be removed, and then the cobalamin must be converted into the active forms of Vitamin B12: methylcobalamin and adenosylcobalamin.
+These steps are not always efficient, especially in older individuals, those with stomach issues, or those using antacids.

 Active Vitamin B12

-There is clear evidence that taking an active vitamin B12, such as methylcobalamin, is preferable to taking cyanocobalamin.
+There is clear evidence that taking an active Vitamin B12, such as methylcobalamin, is preferable to taking cyanocobalamin.
 Methylcobalamin is better retained by the tissues than cyanocobalamin.
-This does not mean cyanocobalamin is not absorbed or has no effect at all.
-It just takes longer to achieve the desired result.
+This does not mean that cyanocobalamin is not absorbed at all or has no effect.
+It simply takes longer to achieve the desired result.

 Author: Sanne van der Rijt